-This type of free expression can only happen when children are confident that what they paint or draw will not be assessed, commented on, interpreted or compared.
-We provide this kind of safe space (the Closlieu) for our children in our art classes.
+This kind of free expression can only happen if the child can be sure that what he/she paints will not be judged, commented on, interpreted or compared.
+Such a protected space is what the children experience in our painting sessions.

 All children enjoy music and dance.
 They play with their voices, love how their bodies move and enjoy getting their hands on anything that makes a noise.
 They learn rhymes and songs, rhythms and melodies.
 They make them theirs and sometimes change them on their own.
-Preschool music lessons develop and systematically encourage the innate talents of every child.
+Early contact to music develop and systematically encourage the innate talents of every child.
 Starting with music at a young age can make a positive contribution to a child’s overall development.

-In class, we present music to children in a playful fashion, letting them experience it with their senses and realise it as an important part of life.
+In our kindergarten, we present music to children in a playful fashion, letting them experience it with their senses and realise it as an important part of life.
 For children, a holistic experience of music means:

 - Dramatic play